 The experience of the first film (2015) is of remoteness and silence, with slight environmental sounds heightening the overall atmosphere of serenity.
 The observer is allowed to sample the spiritual power of isolation that presumably goes with a monk's seclusion.
 The title Aus-Höhlen is a pun on the German verb "to hollow out" - a hint that perhaps withdrawal from society is not the simple solution it seems.
 In the second film, completed in 2019 with most of the same footage, Spierenburg introduces voiceovers in which the viewer, still seated as if in meditation, hears unseen women interviewed on the streets of Georgia's capital Tbilisi responding to questions from the artist which ask them to imagine their bodies as dwellings: If your body were a house, where would the door be?
-If your body were a house, where would the entrance be?
+If your body were a house, where would the window be?
+If your body were a cave, where would the entrance be?